xgcssch/SystaComfortPrometheusExporter/README.md

 1. A Grafana instance to get the data visualized

 All of these software components can be run on small devices like a [Rasperry Pi](https://www.raspberrypi.org/) or a NAS Device like Synology DiskStation capable of running Docker Container.

+## Versions known to work
+The following versions of the *SystaComfort* Controller are known to have worked with this software:
+- V1.24
+- V1.26

 # Installation
 ## Configure your DNS